 WHAT CAN BE PERMITTED DEVELOPMENT

-- Single Storey rear extensions must not extend beyond the rear of the original house no further than 3m if it is semi detached or terraced or by 4m if it is a detached house.
+- Single Storey rear extensions must not extend beyond the rear of the original house further than 3m if it is semi-detached and terraced or by 4m if it is a detached house.

 - If extension is within two metres of a boundary maximum eaves height should be no higher than three metres to be permitted development.